We love working with

 This project is sexy

 We are quite proud of many things about this project.
-Firslty, and most importantly, Ben is one of our oldest clients, we love working with him and showing off his really rather beautiful photos.
+Firstly, and most importantly, Ben is one of our oldest clients, we love working with him and showing off his really rather beautiful photos.

 Speed is also an area where we are proud of what we have done – optimising the speed of download verses having as high as possible resolution.
 We spent a long time experimenting with compression and lazy-loading.